 Nathan Ake: How would Bournemouth defender improve Manchester City?

-Pep Guardiola in hunt for centre-back after Chelsea failed to activate buy-back clause
+Pep Guardiola has snapped up the centre-back after Chelsea failed to activate buy-back clause

-Manchester City have had a £41m offer accepted for Bournemouth centre-back Nathan Ake.
+Manchester City have completed the signing of defender Nathan Ake from Bournemouth for £41m.
 Is he the defender they need?

-Ake is one of several sought-after players from Eddie Howe's side after Bournemouth's relegation was confirmed on the final day of the Premier League season.
+Ake was one of several sought-after players from Eddie Howe's side after Bournemouth's relegation was confirmed on the final day of the Premier League season.

 Despite being only 25 years old, Ake has nine years' experience in England, having moved to Chelsea from Feyenoord in the summer of 2011.